sharma1981/liteExchange/README.md

 The project uses GoogleTest 1.7.
 You can find a makefile and vcproj under "unit_test" directory.

-Building and running unit test on Linux : You can either use Makefile or Netbeans project files under "unit_test" directory.
+Building and running unit test on Linux : You can use Makefile under "unit_test" directory.

 Building and running unit test on Windows : You can use VisualStudio solution in "unit_test" directory.